What is The Acquisitions Institute?

 - Innovative vendor-librarian relationships and/or partnerships

-- Using data visualization techniques to tell our stories (e.g., budget, collections, staff successes, etc.)
+- Using data visualization techniques to tell our stories

-- Impacts of Open initiatives on acquisitions and collection development
+- Impacts of open initiatives on acquisitions and collection development

-- How Generative AI impacts our work
+- How generative AI impacts our work

 COVID-19 Policy